francescosinigaglia/RTGen-public/README.md

 Please refer to the RADMC-3D documentation for an extensive and detailed discussion of all the possible options and computations that the code can perform.

-If you use the pipeline or part of it, please cite:
+If you use this pipeline, or part of it, please cite:
 * the [RADMC-3D](https://ui.adsabs.harvard.edu/abs/2012ascl.soft02015D/abstract) code
-* the paper presenting this pipeline: [Sinigaglia et al. (2025), A&A, in press](https://ui.adsabs.harvard.edu/abs/2024arXiv241208609S/abstract)
+* the paper presenting and validating the pipeline: [Sinigaglia et al. (2025), A&A, in press](https://ui.adsabs.harvard.edu/abs/2024arXiv241208609S/abstract)

+## Installation and usage

 As recommended by the documentation, it is strongly advised to clear the main directory from any input/configuration file, coming e.g. from previos runs.
 This can be done by either initializing a new fresh direcotry, or by executing
 ```
 python3 cleanoutdirall.py
 ```

-The pipeline consists in a series of auyiliary scripts which performs all the modelling required by the RADMC-3D code and coordinate execution of the different phases (dust continuum transfer, H2/HI splitting, line transfer).
+The pipeline consists in a series of scripts which performs all the modelling required by the RADMC-3D code and coordinate execution of the different phases (dust continuum transfer, H2/HI splitting, line transfer).

 The code requires the following packages: NumPy (tested version 1.26.0), SciPy (tested version 1.12.0) and [Numba](https://numba.pydata.org) (tested version 0.58.1).